ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_static_file_server.md

 layout: "learningpathall"
 ---

-##  About file server performance tuning
+##  Tuning a static file server

-Keep in mind that the profile of requests made by clients will be different from use case to use case.
+The profile of requests made by clients will vary based on the use case.
 This means there is no one size fits all set of tuning parameters for Nginx.
 Use the information below as general guidance on tuning Nginx.

 ##  Nginx File Server Configuration